Roman Romanov (Ukrainian businessman): Career

 12 February 2018 - Romanov announced the decision to resign from the post of the head of “Ukroboronprom”.

-Since 2018 – Romanov is counseling the team of Ukrainian company Mosquito Control Ltd, which has developed Mosqitter – a software/hardware solution for protection against mosquitoes on large territories – by implementing a non-toxic approach to tackle mosquito-related problems and diseases such as malaria, dengue, Zika virus.
+Since 2018 – Romanov has been counseling the team of Ukrainian company Mosquito Control Ltd, which has developed Mosqitter – a software/hardware solution for protection against mosquitoes on large territories – by implementing a non-toxic approach to tackle mosquito-related problems and diseases such as malaria, dengue, Zika virus.
 He developed the concept of creating the Global monitoring system which will track mosquitoes’ activity in the world, identify high-risk areas and prevent mosquitoes-borne diseases.
 The company became the winner of the industry session during the SelectUSA Investment Summit and entered the top 6 hardware startups of Ukraine according to UVCA and Deloitte, the top 5 the most prominent companies of small and medium business in Ukraine in 2021.
 It received the National award Energy globe for sustainable development, the award for the best startup at IT Arena 2021, and entered the top 8 hardware manufacturers in the “Tech for good” category at Web Summit 2020.

-Romanov is the author of patents “Systems of control for flying insect pests without using chemicals in agriculture (global solution for food products manufacturing on the new level)”, “Ecological system of monitoring and calculation of mosquitoes” (system to fight global threats like malaria, Zika virus, Dengue virus, etc.).
-He took part in international exhibitions including CES-2020 and CES-2022, where he presented these developed systems.

 Management of "Ukroboronprom"

 The management team of “Ukroboronprom” headed by Romanov made the State Concern profitable for the first time in a long period.
-In 2016, net income of “Ukroboronprom” amounted to more than 28,3 bln UAH, and export volume grew up to 25% due to the organization of system work with international partners from about 100 countries.
-In 2016, Ukrainian Defense Industry Day was held in NATO headquarters for the first time, and Ukrainian military–industrial complex reforming strategy was developed.
-State Concern was first to introduce a system of e-procurement among industrial giants of Ukraine and saved approximately 1 bln UAH within 2 years.
+In 2016, net income of “Ukroboronprom” amounted to more than ₴28.3 billion, and export volume grew up to 25% due to the organization of system work with international partners from about 100 countries.
+In 2016, Ukrainian Defense Industry Day was held in NATO headquarters for the first time, and a Ukrainian military–industrial complex reforming strategy was developed.
+State Concern was first to introduce a system of e-procurement among industrial giants of Ukraine and saved approximately ₴1 billion within 2 years.